cpwardell/FiNGS/README.md

 + **-d** Optional; path to output directory.
 Default is to create a directory called "results" in the current working directory
 + **-p** Optional; path to file specifying filtering parameters.
 Details on filters and default values is provided below.
 Default is a file located at `FiNGS/R/filter_parameters.txt`.
 To alter these parameters, copy and edit this file, and provide a path to it
 + **-c** Optional; chunk size, the number of records to process per chunk.
 Default is 100
 + **-m** Optional; maximum read depth.
-Reads beyond this depth will be ignored and a warning emitted to the log file.Default is 1000
+Reads beyond this depth will be ignored and a warning emitted to the log file.
+Default is 1000
++ **-b** Optional; target bed file.
+Variants not within this bed file will be filtered (the 0-based coordinate system of bed files is accounted for).
+Default is None
 + **-j** Optional; number of processors to use. -1 uses all available.
 Default is -1
 + **--logging** Optional; change logging level.
 Default is INFO, can be DEBUG for more detail or NOTSET for silent
 + **--donotcleanup** Optional; do not delete intermediate files